ABOUT ANDOVER MUSICAL THEATRE COMPANY

 Since rebranding, the company has continued its development.
 The first major change to take place was the decision, in 2012, to move rehearsals from our long established premises at St Michaels Church Hall, to The Lights.
 This was a big, but a very exciting, step as it is very rare for a group of our kind to take up a residency in a working theatre!

 Around this time, the committee also made a conscious decision to perform shows that included parts for children such as The King and I, The Sound of Music and Annie.
 This type of show had been missing from our repertoire and it was felt that such shows would help broaden our audience and encourage new members.
 In 2016, this concept was taken one step further when the committee greenlit the creation of our youth group, AMTC Starlights.
 Starlights performed a successful run of Joseph and his Amazing Technicolour Dreamcoat for their inaugural production.

 With such a sustained period of change, the decision was made to celebrate our 50th anniversary, in 2013, with a production of The Pirates of Penzance.
 The company had not performed a Gilbert & Sullivan operetta for over ten years and Pirates for almost twenty.
 It was the perfect opportunity to embrace our heritage and invite our members, past and present, to celebrate the occasion.
 The show was a great success…as was the party!

-New members are always welcome, as are willing helpers behind the scenes.
+New members are always welcome at AMTC, as are willing helpers behind the scenes.
 We pride ourselves on being a company with a great community spirit, who go the extra step whenever we can.
 Most of our productions include sets and costumes that are made by our members and supporters and all of our programmes and marketing materials are designed in house.
 We are a dedicated group with a passion to put on the best show we possibly can.
 There really is something for everybody at Andover Musical Theatre Company, so get in touch and become a part of our rich history…what are you waiting for?